santhoshraj10/Predicting-Revenue-Generating-Customers-using-Google-Analytics-data/README.md

 # DataSet Source:

-The dataset is taken from https://www.kaggle.com/c/ga-customer-revenue-prediction.The data contains 903653 transactions and 55 features.
+The dataset is taken from https://www.kaggle.com/c/ga-customer-revenue-prediction.
+The data contains 903653 transactions and 55 features.
 Out of these 55 features, 12 are numerical and 43 are categorical(including binary).

 # Resources Used:
 Python Version: 3.7